-- Surveys with members and the broad patient community;

-- Policy consultations with EPF membership;

-- Desk research and interviews;

-- Meetings with key stakeholders;

-- Meetings of our working groups and bilateral exchanges;

-- Drafting of position papers;

-- Exchange of views with key decision-makers (representatives from the European Commission, European Parliament, Council, and at national level).

-- Contribution to consultations from the European Commission;

-- Participation in experts' groups;

-Representation in international conferences and fora.
+- Surveys with members and the broad patient community; - Policy consultations with EPF membership; - Desk research and interviews on specific topics of interest; - Meetings with key stakeholders; - Meetings of our working groups and bilateral exchanges; - Drafting of position papers; - Exchange of views with key decision-makers (representatives from the European Commission, European Parliament, Council, and at national level). - Contribution to consultations from the European Commission; - Participation in experts' groups; - Representation in international conferences and fora.